Humility or Futility

 Now, what does all of this have to do with leadership?

 At its core, leadership is about relationships.
 Expertise, delegation, time management—all necessary functions of the executive—are nothing without relationships.

-Relationships are the bedrock to creating the foundation of working together.
-Without good relationships, we can’t develop our teams, we can't build great products, we can't earn trust from all of our stakeholders.
+Relationships are the bedrock of creating the foundation of working together.
+Without good relationships, we can’t develop our teams, we can’t build great products, we can’t earn trust from all of our stakeholders.